 gawR+N5MDtdPTEQ0XfIBc2cJEUyMTY5MPvACWpkA6SdS4xSvdXK3IVfOWA=="

-Upon receipt of the STI-CA list, the SP shall ensure that the certificate accessed via the URL in the x5u field validates as the STI-PAs root certificate.
+Upon receipt of the STI-CA list, the SP shall ensure that the certificate accessed via the URL in the x5u field validates as the STI-PA’s root certificate.
 Note, that the SP shall receive the root certificate for the STI-PA via an out of band mechanism prior to account registration, in a manner similar to that used to provide the client credentials for account registration as described in [ATIS-1000080].

 Lifecycle of Trusted STI-CA List